mgblackwater/stevekinney.net/content/courses/testing/spies.md

 - `toHaveBeenCalled()`: Passes if the spy was ever called.
 - `toHaveBeenCalledTimes(times)`: Passes if the spy was called the correct number of times.
-- `toHaveBeenCalledWith(…args)`: Passes if the function has _every_ been called with the arguments that you specify.
+- `toHaveBeenCalledWith(…args)`: Passes if the function has _ever_ been called with the arguments that you specify.
 - `toHaveBeenLastCalledWith`: Passes if the function was most recently called with the arguments that you specify.
 - `toHaveBeenNthCalledWith(time, …args)`: Passes if the function was called whichever time you specified with the arguments you specified.
 - `toHaveReturned()`: Passes if the function returned (e.g., it didn't throw an error).
-- `toHaveReturnedTimes(times)`: Passes if the function return however many times you specify.
+- `toHaveReturnedTimes(times)`: Passes if the function returned however many times you specify.
 - `toHaveReturnedWith(value)`: Passes if the function has ever successfully returned with the value you specify.
-- `toHaveLastReturnedWith(value)`: Passes if the function most recently returned with value you specify.
+- `toHaveLastReturnedWith(value)`: Passes if the function most recently returned with the value you specify.
 - `toHaveNthReturnedWith(time, value)`: Passes if the function returned whichever time you specified with the value you specified.

 ## Another Example: Basic Math